codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the Mexican train killer?
-He had loco motives
+My wife is on a tropical fruit diet, the house is full of stuff.
+It is enough to make a mango crazy.

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+What is the name of Layer 7 of the OSI model?
- 1. BlackBerry
+ 1. Session
- 2. iOS
+ 2. Application
- 3. Symbian
+ 3. Network
- 4. Android
+ 4. Present

 <details>
   <summary>Answer</summary>
-  iOS
+  Application
 </details>